iurii-chernigin/audio-streaming-data-platform/README.md

-# Data Platform for Audio Streaming Service
+# Data Platform for an Audio Streaming service

 This data platform is design to solve the following problems:
 - Business Intelligence: prepared data will allow analytics to assess the state of the business at various levels.